tableflip/lasercat-workshop/exercises/spin_up/problem.md

 ## Hints

- * Your ITeaduino has a switch to change the voltage of all pins between 5v and 3.3v - 3.3v is not enough to power a servo so ensure it's set to 5v
+ * Your funduino has a switch to change the voltage of all pins between 5v and 3.3v - 3.3v is not enough to power a servo so ensure it's set to 5v
  * The servos in the kit have the following wires:
   * Brown - Ground
   * Orange - Power